Common name: European rabbit

-Rabbits form social groups that have a complicated social structure with dominant males typically defending a territory to gain mating rights to the females.
-Dominant females defend access to nesting sites.
-At large warrens or where there are dense populations, different social groups may share a common warren or feeding area.
+Rabbits form social groups with complicated social structures.
+Dominant males will typically defend a territory to gain mating rights to females, while dominant females will defend access to nesting sites.
+At large warrens or where populations are dense, different social groups may share a common warren or feeding area.

 The territory or home range of rabbits varies from approximately 0.2 to 2 ha depending on:

 - rabbit density